unaygney/unaygney/README.md

 ###

-<p align="left">My name is Guney and I'm a Frontend Developer, from Turkey.<br>🔭 I am a frontend developer who develops with passion.</p>
+<p align="left">🤓My name is Guney and I'm a Frontend Developer, from Turkey.<br>🔭 I am a frontend developer who develops with passion.</p>

 ###